sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-math/README.md

 # Programming: Math

-Most of the math operators commonly used in programming are self-explanatory.
+Most of the math operators commonly used in programming are self-explanatory:

 ```js
 1 + 1 // 2